Bernard Purdie

 Consider this for a moment ... is it possible Bernard Purdie could be lying?

+It's not unprecedented for people of considerable accomplishment to also have considerable flaws.
 Take the Duke of Wellington for example.
 In 1812 he defeated Napoleon at the Battle of Waterloo, one of the most famous military victories in history!

 I mean, dude, you defeated Napoleon.
 Why not just leave it at that?!?